-Working memory allows us to process, retain, and use new information.
+Memory retention allows us to process, retain, and use new information.
 It is a crucial factor that influences how we learn and develop.
-A poor working memory can cause many learning and attention deficit impairments in children.
-A child who has challenges with working memory will have problems with slow progress in the classroom, task completion, and difficulties in social activities.
+Poor memory retention can cause many learning and attention deficit impairments in children.
+A child who has challenges with memory retention will have problems with slow progress in the classroom, task completion, and difficulties in social activities.

-Think of working memory as temporary storage space in your brain.
-Its purpose is to briefly retain new information so that you can later connect and use that information in the future.
-Children who have difficulty “staying on track” likely deal with some issues related to their working memory.
-For instance, a parent tells a child to rinse off his plate, put it in the dishwasher, and wash his hands.
-The child rinses off his plate, however, fails to complete the other two tasks.
-Rather than attributing this lack of task completion to laziness; a child suffering from working memory deficits would simply forget about them.
+The purpose of memory retention is to provide your brain with a temporary storage space to briefly retain new information that can be connected and used in the future.
+Children who have difficulty “staying on track” likely deal with some issues relating to their memory retention.
+For instance, a parent tells a child to rinse off their plate, put it in the dishwasher, and wash their hands.
+The child rinses off their plate, however, fails to complete the other two tasks.
+Rather than attributing this lack of task completion to laziness; a child suffering from difficulties with memory retention would simply forget about them.

-Working memory is an essential component for many day-to-day activities (e.g. following instructions, listening and reading comprehension, participating in conversations, engaging in sports, playing board games, accomplishing academic projects, etc.).
-Working memory is an active process with the purpose of capturing new information and processing it for later use.
+The ability of memory retention is an essential component for many day-to-day activities (eg. following instructions, listening and reading comprehension, participating in conversations, engaging in sports, playing board games, accomplishing academic projects, etc.).
+Retaining information is an active process with the purpose of capturing and processing it for later use.

-The brain has a finite capacity for processing and juggling multiple information at one time.
-Everyone will have limits with working memory—whether it’s failing to remember the name of someone you just met or forgetting an item on your shopping list.
-For those with learning disorders, having challenges with working memory becomes a much bigger problem.
-Because working memory is an active process, it needs a certain amount of cognitive “horsepower”.
+The brain has a finite capacity for processing and juggling multiple pieces of information at one time.
+Everyone will have limits with memory retention – whether it’s failing to remember the name of someone you just met or forgetting an item on your shopping list.
+For those with learning disorders, having challenges with memory retention becomes a much bigger problem.

-At Little Thinkers Center, we understand working memory issues, and can dramatically improve the memory limits of your child.
-Our process is simple: we thoroughly assess each child for weaknesses in working memory, and construct an individualized, fluid curriculum to address those challenges.
-Rather than focusing on age-based curriculums, our program is structured around the child’s unique way of learning and level of abilities.
+At Little Thinkers Center, we understand memory retention issues, and can dramatically improve the memory limits of your child.
+Our process is simple: we thoroughly assess each child for weakness in memory retention and construct an individualized, fluid curriculum to address those challenges.
+Rather than focusing on age-based curriculums, our program is structured around the child’s unique way of learning and their level of abilities.